Tim Anderson Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The 7.9 strikeouts per nine innings compiled by the Athletics pitching staff ranks 27th in MLB.
+- The Athletics pitching staff ranks 27th in the league with a collective eight strikeouts per nine innings.

-- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.05).
+- The Athletics have a 6.04 team ERA that ranks last across all league pitching staffs.

-- Athletics pitchers combine to allow the most home runs in baseball (123 total, 1.5 per game).
+- Athletics pitchers combine to surrender 124 total home runs at a rate of 1.5 per game (most in baseball).

-- Muller will make his first start of the season for the Athletics.
+- Blackburn makes the start for the Athletics, his seventh of the season.
+He is 1-0 with a 3.77 ERA and 35 strikeouts in 31 2/3 innings pitched.

-- The 25-year-old southpaw makes his season debut and pitches for the first time in more than a year.
+- In his most recent appearance on Wednesday, the righty threw 5 1/3 innings against the New York Yankees, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.